Club Milestones

 The Competition Pool underwent massive reconstruction works to correct a waterproofing defect that was causing massive water loss and increasing utility expenses.
 Construction works finished ahead of schedule and the Club threw a massive reopening ceremony, complete with carnival games and water tele-matches on 29 December.

 The Club has leased solar panels, which had been installed at the rooftops, for electricity generation.
-This project has no initial capital outlay and the Club will have full ownership of the panels after the end of the 25-year lease term.
-The solar panel system will save the Club about $85,000 every year.
+This project had no initial capital outlay and the Club will have full ownership of the panels after the end of the 25-year lease term.
+The solar panel system could save the Club about $85,000 every year.

 Olympic champion Joseph Schooling accepted the Club’s offer to be its first-ever Swimming Programmes’ Ambassador.